ayumi-cloud/oc-security-module/README.md

 Critical CSS is a technique that extracts the CSS for the `above-the-fold` content in order to render the content as fast as possible.

-With October version the cms loads over 1Mb of styles and over 1Mb of javascript before the browser render engine can construct the website layout.
-To demostrate the downside of loading the backend with and without critcal styles see below:
+With October version one, the cms loads over 1Mb of styles and over 1Mb of javascript before the browser render engine can construct the website layout.
+To demostrate the downside of loading the website with and without critcal styles, see below:

 <p align="center"><img src="https://github.com/ayumi-cloud/oc-security-module/blob/master/src/assets/images/critical-css-example.png"></p>

-In the above example, without critical css loading there is a long time seeing a white background and then everything is loaded all at once.
-Whereas with critical css being loaded the website is displayed much quicker!
-The user has to wait longer for the `Largest Contentful Paint` to be loaded, when Critical CSS is not being applied.
+In the above example, without critical css in place there is a long loading time the user sees a white background for quite a while and then everything is loaded all at once.
+Whereas, with critical css being loaded, the website is displayed much quicker and the white background time is greatly reduced!
+In technical terms the user has to wait longer for the `Largest Contentful Paint` to be loaded, when Critical CSS is not being applied.

-With October II the backend now uses a Critical CSS loading method to reduce loading times!
+With October II the cms now uses a Critical CSS loading method to reduce loading times!

 Also to enhance October II even more we have added direct support with the [CriticalCSS.com](https://criticalcss.com/) website.
-Which allows their api to automatically generate the Critical CSS for you on web page load in the frontend.
+Which allows their api to automatically generate the Critical CSS for you on the web page loading on the frontend.
 You can go into settings and add their api if you want to use their paid service or not.

 ### Links 🔗